Our guide to

 To see primates in the wild is to see a highly social animal world that is filled with playing, vocalising, grooming, eating and sometimes fighting!

 Whilst lemurs are visible only in Madagascar, there are multiple places to venture for a Mountain Gorilla safari including Rwanda, Uganda and the Democratic Republic of Congo.
-The Republic of Congo safaris offer the chance to see the Lowland Gorillas in the wild.
+The Republic of Congo safaris offers the chance to see the Lowland Gorillas in the wild.
 Ethiopia offers the rare chance to see Gelada Baboons whilst Chimpanzee safaris are in Tanzania, Rwanda, Uganda primarily.

 An intimate hour is spent with the gorillas and you simply watch as these wild animals interact with their troupe in their natural habitat.
-In Tanzania, Uganda and Rwanda you can also go on a chimpanzee trek where landscapes are stunning rainforests and wildlife interactions truly life changing.
+In Tanzania, Uganda and Rwanda you can also go on a chimpanzee trek where landscapes are stunning rainforests and wildlife interactions truly life-changing.
 The gorilla trekking and primate safaris may not be easy climbs, sometimes the animals are located in remote sections of rainforest and the hike can be hard going.
 Rwanda offers the ‘easiest’ hike as the gorillas often come down the mountain close to the edge of the national park in search of the young bamboo shoots.

 Primate trekking got you intrigued?